Transformative governance for food systems and biodiversity

 systems, and biodiversity

-• Esther de Lange, Head of Cabinet, European Commissioner for Agriculture and Food
+• Esther de Lange, Head of Cabinet for Christophe Hansen, European Commission, European Commissioner for Agriculture and Food

 • Jacqueline Broerse, Professor, Director of Athena Institute, Vrije Universität Amsterdam